Bliss-tbh/Async-1.20.1/README.md

 ## 🔧 Commands

 - `/async config toggle` — Enables or disables the mod in-game (no server restart required).
 Use this command to instantly see how Async improves your server.
 - `/async config setEntityMoveSync` — Disables parallel processing of entity movement.
-Useful for preventing potential desynchronization with vanilla logic (disabled by default).
+Useful for preventing potential synchronization with vanilla logic (disabled by default).
 Always enabled for items.
 - `/async config setDisableTNT` — Enables or disables parallel processing of TNT.
 (Disabled by default as the feature is unstable).
 - `/async stats` — Displays the number of threads in use.
 - `/async stats entity` — Shows the number of entities processed by Async in various worlds.